adamdjbrett/doctrineofdiscovery.org/_posts/2022-09-26-religious-dimensions-doctrine-of-discovery.md

 ---
 <figure class="align-center">
   <img src="/assets/images/colonial-contact.jpg" alt="Indigenous peoples on the left and European Christian colonizers on the right planting a cross.
 In the middle is Mother Earth.">
-  <figcaption>"We were planting corn and tehy were planting crosses." ~ Faithkeeper Oren Lyons</figcaption>
+  <figcaption>"We were planting corn and they were planting crosses." ~ Faithkeeper Oren Lyons</figcaption>
 </figure>

 ## By Philip P. Arnold and Sandra L. Bigtree